 Regardless of your employer’s FSA policies, you’ll want to run some projections before you select a contribution amount, keeping in mind that your contribution amount may fluctuate every year.

 Start by adding up your out-of-pocket eligible expenses from last year.

 If you spent more than the contribution limit, and you’re likely to do so again in the coming year, consider maxing out your FSA next year.
 If you spent less than the contribution limit, and you’re likely to do so again this year, you’ll need to do some math to determine how much of your income you should allocate to your FSA next year.

 It’s all about assessing your current health needs and any procedures or projected dependent care expenses you are likely to incur in the coming year, said George Ossi, a financial professional with Coastal Wealth Management in St. Augustine, Florida.

-“If one spends, for example, on average $1,000 per year for out of pocket for medical, dental, and vision expenses, that's a good way to do an estimation,” he said.
-“If there is an expectation to spend more in a given year—for example, upcoming labor and delivery—one might choose to elect the current FSA maximum of $2,750 in that year.”
+“If one spends, for example, on average $1,000 per year for out-of-pocket for medical, dental, and vision expenses, that's a good way to do an estimation,” he said.
+“If there is an expectation to spend more in a given year — for example, upcoming labor and delivery — one might choose to elect the FSA maximum for that year.”

 Health savings accounts (HSA)

 An HSA, by contrast, is a pretax savings account that can be opened through either an employer or a private insurer.
 Thus, they can be opened by the self-employed.
 (Related: Freelancer benefit checklist)